 Anthropologie Inspired Heart Pillow Supplies Needed:

 1.)
-First thing to do is print off your heart templates.
+Print your heart templates.
 I printed mine on cardboard so they were easier to trace.
 Cut out the sizes you want to use.

 2.)
 Iron your Wonder Under to your piece of fabric.
-I used a scrap piece that measured about 15 x 20 inches.
+I used a scrap piece of fabric that measured about 15 x 20 inches.
 Let it cool.